Home » About Plagiarism »October 5, 2018

 However, as soon as you listen to the response of a person who supports plagiarism, you will be in a state of dilemma.
-The reasons are so profound and striking when they talk about plagiarism being the right thing that you are almost half convinced half way that there is absolutely nothing wrong with plagiarism.
+The reasons are so profound and striking when they talk about plagiarism being the right thing that you are the almost half convinced half way that there is absolutely nothing wrong with plagiarism.

 A coin is alright for tossing for as long as you are shown only one side but if the side facing the ground and hidden from your view is the same as the side you are looking at?
 The toss is rigged but if you are not told about it, you won’t know that.
-So, you must know both sides’ story before passing a judgment.
+So, you must know both sides’ story before passing judgment.

 You are parking your car in the garage for years and what you never knew that your car was being used every night while you were sleeping but it was parked again in its place before you woke up in the morning.
 Does that sound very legit and valid or sane?
 It’s your car and someone else is using it and if that’ not illegal, what is?

 You will be facing a trial for that or someone might pull you into the court for that – will you then say that the content is not yours?
 It’s simple, you could have let the actual owner take the responsibility of whatever happens in response to the content but you took it on you.
 Now you have to pay the price and this price is for something you bought for your self-destruction.

 At the same, if you get into trouble for doing this, you have definitely got the other person into trouble as well.
 Does that seem very nice to you?
-What if both the papers are cancelled and you are faced with heavy fines?
-The person who never knew that his content was copied will be paying for doing nothing at all; and if that sounds normal then we don’t need to find sadists anymore.
+What if both the papers are canceled and you are faced with heavy fines?
+The person who never knew that his content was copied will be paid for doing nothing at all, and if that sounds normal then we don’t need to find sadists anymore.